Virgin Mobile USA: Pricing for the Very First Time

 Market Size: Growth & Early Opportunity

-By setting the industry standard early and differentiating from the other carriers, Virgin brand can easily capture large young audience, and allow them to create “teenagers” phone usage culture.
-Added-Features, phone customizations and lower pricing all fit to the teens and increase brand-association to Virgin Mobile.Phone Increased Usage
+By setting the industry standard early and differentiating from the other carriers, Virgin brand can easily capture the large young audience and allow them to create “teenagers” phone usage culture.
+Added-Features, phone customizations, and lower pricing all fit the teens and increase brand-association to Virgin Mobile.Phone

-Customer satisfaction would increase with the less hidden fees, and honest pricing.
+Customer satisfaction would increase the less hidden fees and honest pricing.
 Association of positive brand recognition among teens and young adults influence them to be much more loyal than other cellular brands.

-1. Marketing/Advertising – Branded as the “Young/Teen” cellular company; Don’t necessary capture the older audience;
+1. Marketing/Advertising – Branded as the “Young/Teen” cellular company; Don’t necessarily capture the older audience;

 2. Profit Loss – Allowing decreased per minute cost in overage will decrease profit.